hmito/esj72web/web/regist_session.md

 - Tentative proposals will be reviewed by the Board of Directors, and a final decision on whether or not to adopt the proposals will be made after coordination with the Annual Meeting Planning Committee and the Executive Committee.
 In the course of these discussions, it may be requested to revise the content or adjust the format of the event.
 - For those forums that have been adopted, please submit the full proposal through the conference application website.
 - Organization and presentation in Forums are not subject to the overlap restriction.
 - If non-member speakers are invited to the Forum, they may attend only that forum free of charge.
-Free participation in other programs, such as Symposia and General Presentation, is not allowed, and if they wish to attend, they must pay the conference registration fee.
+Free participation in other programs, such as Symposia and Regular Presentation, is not allowed, and if they wish to attend, they must pay the conference registration fee.